topo-gps/ios-manual/en/main/dashboard.rst

 If routes have been loaded and you tap the route distance meter, the map will be centered on the loaded routes.

 If you are on a route, the route distance meter will automatically change to distance to go (dtg).
 If the 'dtg' symbol is shown the meter indicates the distance to the end of the current route.
-If you tap the meter in that case, the map will be centered on the route you are currently following.
+If you tap the meter in that case, the map will be centered on the route that you are currently following.

 .. _ss-rec-timer: